The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 Ask me to reassure you that you’re a good person for staying on the sidelines.

-Please tell me how guilty you feel, then do absolutely nothing differently.
+Tell me how guilty you feel, then do absolutely nothing differently.

 Your guilt is heavy.
 I am already carrying enough.